Overparameterized ReLU Neural Networks Learn the Simplest Models: Neural Isometry and Exact Recovery: Introduction

 Our findings are close in spirit to classical results on sparse recovery and compressed sensing.
 It is known that there exists a sharp phase transition in recovering a sparse planted vector from random linear measurements.
 To be specific, the probability of successful recovery will be close to one when the sample number exceeds a certain threshold.
 Otherwise, the probability of recovery is close to zero.
 This can be shown by analyzing the intersection probability of a convex cone with a random subspace, which undergoes a sharp phase transition as the statistical dimension of the cone changes with respect to the ambient dimension \cite{amelunxen2014living}.
 By leveraging recently discovered connections between ReLU NNs and Group Lasso models \cite{nnacr,ergen2020convex,ergen2021global,wang2022convexgeometryofbp,wang2020hidden}, we show that a calculation involving statistical dimensions of convex cones implies a phase transition in two-layer ReLU NNs for recovering simple planted models.

 In addition, we consider deterministic training data and derive analogues of the \emph{irrepresentability condition} \citep{zhao2006model} and \emph{Restricted Isometry Property} \cite{candes2005decoding,candes2008restricted}, which play an important role in the recovery of sparse linear models.
 We develop the notion of \emph{Neural Isometry Conditions} to characterize non-random training data that allow exact recovery of planted neurons.
 We further show that random i.i.d.
 Gaussian, sub-Gaussian, and Haar distributed random matrices satisfy Neural Isometry Conditions with high probability when the number of samples is sufficiently high.
+The random Gaussian data assumption is widely used in practice.
+For instance, the subproblem in training diffusion models \cite{sohl2015deep,ho2020denoising} is equivalent to learn the function over Gaussian random data.

-Recently, a line of work \citep{nnacr, ergen2020convex, ergen2021global} showed that regularized training problems of multilayer ReLU networks can be reformulated as convex programs.
+Although neural networks lead to non-convex optimization problems which are challenging to analyze, a recent line of work \citep{nnacr, ergen2020convex, ergen2021global} showed that regularized training problems of multilayer ReLU networks can be reformulated as convex programs.
 Based on the convex optimization formulations, \citep{wang2020hidden} further gives the exact characterizations of all global optima in two-layer ReLU networks.
 More precisely, it was shown that all globally optimal solutions of the nonconvex training problem are given by the solution set of a simple convex program up to permutation and splitting.
 In other words, we can find the set of optimal NNs for the regularized training problem by solving a convex optimization problem.
 The convex optimization formulations of NNs were also extended to NNs with batch normalization layers \citep{ergen2021demystifying}, convolutional NNs (CNNs) \citep{ ergen2020implicit, ergen2021global}, polynomial activation networks \citep{bartan2021neural}, transformers with self-attention layers \cite{sahiner2022attention} and Generative Adversarial Networks (GANs) \cite{sahiner2021hidden}.